schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Standstill

-A mining service unit operator stretchs a sanctioned vaccination at a engine room.
+A mining service unit operator stretchs a sanctioned vaccination at an engine room.

 ## Commemoration